aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 });
 ```

-To export a VPC that can accept VPN connections, set `vpnGateway` to `true`:
+To create a VPC that can accept VPN connections, set `vpnGateway` to `true`:

 ```ts
 const vpc = new ec2.VpcNetwork(stack, 'MyVpc', {